botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Ccreqs

-Returns the number of concurrent requests currently going on
+Returns the number of concurrent requests currently going on.
+Bot Admin Only

 **Usage:**